Omarosa Manigault Newman to leave White House

 Newman has a long history with Trump, beginning with her time as a controversial contestant on several seasons of Trump's reality TV show, "The Apprentice."
 Her brash and manipulative persona on the show both endeared her to Trump and made her a must-watch character.

 During the 2016 presidential campaign, Newman rallied crowds ahead of the then-candidate, traveling the country with an informal group of other "women for Trump" to make the case for the candidate.
-(Lara Trump, pro-Trump surrogate Katrina Pierson, and YouTube stars Diamond & Silk were also part of the group, who sometimes sported matching, pink jackets with "women for Trump" logos on them.)
+(Lara Trump, pro-Trump surrogate Katrina Pierson, and YouTube stars Diamond & Silk were also part of the group, who sometimes sported matching pink jackets.)

 Omarosa was one of his highest profile African-American, female supporters and one of the few black women in Trump's West Wing.
 Her title during her year in the White House was assistant to the president and communications director for the Office of Public Liaison.